During Cormier's trial, Shuman testified

 8) Robert Smith testified that Pollard had been arrested for Mike’s murder, and that a day or so after the murder, Pollard and Cormier stopped at his house to borrow his car to get Pollard out of state.
 And that he provided the bail for Pollard to get out of the Penobscot County Jail for that incident.

-9) Glazier testified that he represented Pollard for a reckless conduct with a dangerous weapon and that he and Shuman discussed dismissing the indictment.
+9) Pollard's attorney, Marvin Glazier testified that he represented Pollard for a reckless conduct with a dangerous weapon and that he and Shuman discussed dismissing the indictment.

-10) Shuman testified that, with assistance from District Attorney David Cox, the reckless conduct indictment was dismissed against Pollard.
+10) Shuman testified that, with assistance from District Attorney David Cox and the Attorney General, the reckless conduct indictment was dismissed.

 11) Glazier testified that Pollard told him that he had stolen firearms and dynamite in his apartment in Massachusetts and asked for his assistance in disposing of them.
 Pollard drove the stolen firearms and dynamite across three state lines, from Massachusetts to Maine.
 The cache was unloaded into Glazier vehicle and with approval from DA Cox Glazier transported the firearms and dynamite to the Bangor Police Department.